leroyrosales/pom-chi/README.md

 ## Description

-An HTML starter using TailwindCSS and Tailwind JIT (Just-In-Time) [https://tailwindcss.com/docs/just-in-time-mode](https://tailwindcss.com/docs/just-in-time-mode).
+An HTML starter using Tailwind CSS [https://tailwindcss.com/](https://tailwindcss.com/).

 ## Why use this starter?